-Could joining the Qantas Club be worth your while in 2019?
-In this guide, we'll provide an overview of the benefits of Qantas Club membership and crunch the numbers on pricing.
+Read on to find out whether joining the Qantas Club is worth your while in 2021.
+In this guide, we'll show you everything you need to know about Qantas Club membership and crunch the numbers on pricing.

-Plus, we'll highlight various ways to enter the frosted doors of the Qantas Club without holding a paid membership, or by leveraging a promotion to join at a significant discount.
+Plus, we'll highlight various ways to enter the frosted doors of the Qantas Club without holding a paid membership, or by leveraging a Qantas Club sale.

-A Qantas Club membership unlocks access to an extensive network of Qantas lounges in Australia and overseas, providing a premium space where travellers can relax before a flight whilst enjoying complimentary refreshments, high speed internet, business and shower facilities.
+Qantas Club membership unlocks access to an extensive network of Qantas lounges in Australia and overseas, providing a premium space where travellers can relax before a flight whilst enjoying complimentary refreshments, high-speed internet, business and shower facilities.

 These benefits are provided regardless of your status tier or class of travel.
 You simply need to be flying with an eligible airline.

-Once you're a carded up Qantas Club member, you'll also gain access to selected perks outside the Lounge – including priority check-in, preference for domestic upgrades and an additional checked baggage allowance.
+Once you're a carded up Qantas Club member, you'll also gain access to selected perks outside the Lounge when you fly Qantas.
+This includes priority check-in, preference for domestic upgrades and an additional checked baggage allowance.

 Which Qantas Clubs and Lounges can members access?

 The Qantas network of lounges is the largest of any airline in Australia.
-Along with access to domestic Qantas Club lounges available in capital and regional cities, members can visit a range of lounges overseas.
-This includes Qantas International Business Lounges, ultra-premium Qantas International Lounges, and some Associated Lounges operated by partner airlines (access rules vary).
+Along with access to domestic Qantas Clubs in capital and regional cities, membership unlocks entry to a range of premium Qantas operated lounges overseas.

-Qantas Club members are unable to access Qantas Domestic Business Lounges, Qantas International First Lounges or the Chairmans Lounge.
-For a complete list of Qantas Lounges and a more detailed overview of access rules, check out The Champagne Mile’s Guide to Qantas Lounges.
+Qantas Club members are unable to access Qantas Domestic Business Lounges, Qantas International First Lounges or the Chairman's Lounge.

-What additional benefits does a Qantas Club membership provide?
+What additional benefits does Qantas Club Membership provide?

-A Qantas Club membership provides access to a range of handy benefits, above and beyond individual access to Qantas Lounges.
-Key perks include:
+Joining the Qantas Club provides access to a range of handy benefits, above and beyond access to individual Qantas Lounges.
+Key perks that members can access on the ground and in the sky include:

 - Access for one guest (visitation rules vary between lounges)